Bitcoin and Global Hegemony

 Both empirical realities and existing predictions show the usefulness and potential of Bitcoin as an instrument of national power in the practice of statecraft and also as a versatile element that could serve various roles under confrontational geopolitical conditions.
 However, it is unclear at this point if BTC and similar nonstate cybercurrencies could influence the fate of global hegemony.
 The historical record shows a strong symbiotic connection between the architecture of international monetary systems and political realities related to the global balance of power and the systemic structure of polarity.
 Specifically, major reserve currencies have always been issued by hegemonic great powers and underwritten by the strength that those superior positions confer.
 Such has been the case since the days of the Athenian drachma, the Roman denarius and the Byzantine solidus to the US dollar.
 In this regard, could the disruptiveness of unofficial cryptocurrencies like BTC have implications for the evolution of hegemony and the redistribution of the global correlation of forces in the coming decades?
 Admittedly, there is no hard conclusive evidence at this point but, from a long-range perspective, their existence is a relatively recent phenomenon, and the ultimate extent of their conceivable geopolitical ramifications remains unknown.
 After all, the arc of the so-called longue durée brings both predictable cyclical patterns and wild cards whose behaviour is hard to anticipate.
 Therefore, the formulation of an answer requires the practice of strategic foresight to assess multiple hypothetical possibilities and to determine how each could reshape hegemony.
 In order to do so, the present analysis integrates the scrutiny of forecasts, scenarios and perspectives.
 In particular, it seeks to identify the plausible implications of said cybercurrency for the hegemonic position still held by the United States as the leading superpower and the supremacy of the US dollar as the world’s top reserve currency.

-BTC’s potential as a major reserve currency
+Bitcoin as a reserve currency

 The idea of a major global reserve currency not controlled by any national state is not new.
 In the context of the Bretton Woods conference, British economist John Maynard Keynes proposed the idea of launching a supranational monetary unit, called “Bancor,” which would be backed by gold, a plan that was ‒ unsurprisingly ‒ not welcomed by Washington.
 No sane statesmen would have missed the opportunity to achieve global monetary and financial superiority as a war booty.
 In the post-Cold War era, the rise of Bitcoin endorses once more the hypothetical scenario of a de-nationalized global currency that cannot be unilaterally controlled in accordance with the particular interests of a single state.
 Hence, some observers believe that the dollar’s hegemonic position will not be inherited by another national currency, but by an unconventional new generation of monetary assets and ‒ as the most emblematic cybercurrency ‒ Bitcoin could become one of the largest reserve currencies.
 In fact, since it was created, Bitcoin’s staunchest supporters have entertained the libertarian dream of a borderless currency that is freely available to everybody as an alternative to fiat money, seen as inherently inferior and problematic in all meaningful respects.